Reading time: 5 minutes

 - Property insurance.
 If your SMSF holds residential or commercial property in its investment portfolio, it’s crucial to have adequate property insurance.
 This helps safeguard the value of the property against damage or destruction.

 - Audit protection.
-If the ATO decides to audit your SMSF, audit protection insurance covers your fund against both the cost of compliance with an audit, and any penalties you pay if an error is detected.
+If the ATO decides to audit your SMSF, audit protection insurance covers your fund against both the cost of compliance with an audit and any penalties you pay if an error is detected.

 - Trustee insurance.
 This type of cover can help protect an SMSF trustee’s personal assets from legal liability in the event of any serious breaches of their legal obligations.

 It’s also worth noting that SMSFs can’t purchase insurance policies for cover such as health insurance because it doesn’t satisfy the sole purpose test.
 The Australian Taxation Office (ATO) requires super funds to be maintained for the sole purpose of providing retirement benefits to their members (or to their dependants if any of their fund members die before retiring).
+The provision of income protection falls under an approved ancillary purpose.

 The bottom line

-Once you decide whether to hold insurance inside your SMSF or outside, you then need to think carefully about the amount of cover you and your family need.
+Once you decide on the best way to hold insurance, you then need to think carefully about the amount of cover you and your family need and make sure that you keep written evidence around your insurance decisions for your SMSF.

 The information contained in this article is general in nature.
 It’s best to seek independent professional advice to determine whether your SMSF should take out insurance cover that’s appropriate for the specific needs and circumstances of your members as well as any tax implications.